- Community Services

 Plant for Pollinators

-- Attend a class and share with your neighbors.
-Sign up for our blog or calendar updates for notification on upcoming programs.
+- Sign up for our blog or calendar updates for notification on upcoming programs.

 Add milkweed to a container or landscape.
 Create a pollinator garden at your home, place of business or worship, or school.
 Informative guides to help you plan, choose the right plants and maintain a garden are viewable and printable through this site.
 Attend the Township's annual events, Earth-Day Green-up in spring and Woodlands Landscaping Solutions in fall, to receive free milkweed plants, while supplies last.

 - Throughout the year, volunteers can help plant new milkweed, participate in pollinator counts or the creation of new habitats.
 View current volunteer opportunities.

 - Anyone can organize a volunteer group for a pollinator garden at their church, school, facility or workplace.
 If your group or organization wants to learn more, our team of Environmental Education Specialists are on hand to provide an overview of the program and help groups identify ways to initiate a project.
 Request a presentation or consultation from an Environmental Education Specialist by emailing the Township Environmental Services office at email@example.com.